Meet Some of Our Team

 Vice President, Marketing

-Rouse obtained a Master of Arts in Technical and Professional Communications from East Carolina University in Greenville, N.C. and a Bachelor of Arts in English from North Carolina State University in Raleigh, N.C.
+Jennifer obtained a Master of Arts in Technical and Professional Communications from East Carolina University in Greenville, N.C. and a Bachelor of Arts in English from North Carolina State University in Raleigh, N.C.
 She also attended the United States Air Force Academy in Colorado Springs, CO.

 Board and Investor Team